Stellenbosch-Econometrics/sarbR/README.md

 This way you will not need to send the token along when making a request for data

-## Searching code
+### Looking for the correct indicator code

 The SARB provides various series with specific codes linked to a series: KBPXXXX.
 It can be difficult to know which series you are looking.

-To help you find a specific frequency of a series (Monthly, Quarterly, Yearly) or just look in general for a series on say, GDP, we can use the `search_indicator` function
+To help you find a specific frequency of a series (Monthly, Quarterly, Yearly) or just look in general for a series on say, GDP, we can use the `search_indicator` function.
+This function is a convenient wrapper around the `indicator_codes` dataset

 ``` r
 ## Using the description